-Form I-601A's filing fee and biometric services fee are current as of the edition date in the lower left corner of this page.
-However, because USCIS fees change periodically, you can verify that the fees are correct by following one of the steps below
+Form I-601A's filing fee is current as of the edition date in the lower left corner of this page.
+However, because USCIS fees change periodically, you can verify that the fees are correct by following one of the steps below.